To make sure you don’t get caught out, we’ve pulled together a quick guide to all the usual fees when buying a house in the UK.

 There are different types of survey to choose from, including a full structural survey for older homes and non-standard properties (such as those not built with brick walls or having tiled or slate roofs), or a HomeBuyer report for more conventional properties.
 It’s best to budget around £500-£750 for your survey, but they can be more depending on how thorough you want your surveyor to be.

 If you’re buying a new property, you generally don’t need a survey as your house should be covered by a warranty.
-With one of our homes, you’ll be covered by an NHBC Buildmark Warranty which gives you a 10 year structural warranty and two years on fixtures and fittings, so you can move with peace of mind.
+With one of our homes, you’ll be covered by an NHBC Buildmark Warranty, known as Buildmark, which includes a 2 year builder warranty period, followed by an 8 year insurance cover.

 How much will Stamp Duty cost?